gsoisson/synthetic_time_series/README.md

-# Synthetic Time Series
+# Synthetic Times Series Generation

+## Context

+Modelling in finance is a challenging task: the data often has complex statistical properties and its inner workings are largely unknown.
+Deep learning algorithms are making progress in the field of data-driven modelling, but the lack of sufficient data to train these models is currently holding back several new applications.
+Generative Adversarial Networks (GANs) are a neural network architecture family that has achieved good results in image generation and is being successfully applied to generate time series and other types of financial data.
-We use GANs to generate synthetic time series of S&P500 returns.
-Then we train a LSTM model on the synthetic returns to see whether it performs better than a LSTM model trained on real returns.
+The purpose of this project is to use GANs to generate synthetic time series of S&P500 returns.
+Then we will train a LSTM model on the synthetic returns to see whether it performs better than a LSTM model trained on real returns.

 # Results